 The next step was to take radiographs of the nose and skull to see if perhaps a tumor or foreign body was in the nasal area causing the swelling.
 Sometimes tumors "quietly" grow, then erupt with infection.

-The area in question is just in front of the incisor teeth—the medium white area (opacity) just in front of the upper jaw.Continue to 4 of 6 below.
+The radiographs showed something there.
+A tumor?
+Fluid?
+The area in question is just in front of the incisor teeth—the medium white area (opacity) just in front of the upper jaw.Continue to 4 of 5 below.

 The tissue to the front and sides of the jaw is markedly swollen, with more uniform opacity on the right side.

+A grass awn, common in the area that this dog lives, was the first suspected cause of the abscess.
 However, upon further questioning, it was determined that this dog had a run-in with a porcupine two weeks earlier.
-The quills were removed at home, but one must have broken off worked its way in and was missed, causing it to form this abscess.
+The quills were removed at home, but one must have broken off, worked its way in, and was missed, causing it to form an abscess.

 The area was flushed out well, but no quill remnants were found.
 This one will need monitoring for future problems.
 Hopefully, the foreign body was small and flushed out in the process.

-This photo depicts the colors and size variations of porcupine quills.
-The quills are hollow and black tips break off easily.
-In this dog, finding small black quills on a black nose and muzzle are difficult at best.
-Especially two weeks after the incident.
+Porcupine quills are hollow and black tips break off easily.
+In this dog, finding small black quills on a black nose and muzzle are difficult at best, especially two weeks after the incident.